brodybits/cordova-plugin-client-certificate-combined-updates-fork3/README.md

 UPDATES NOT TESTED on Android:

-- Android platform implementation was replaced with an implementation similar to johannes-staehlin/cordova-client-cert-authentication, which is not expected to work with JavaScript API at all.
+- Android platform implementation was replaced with an implementation that is almost the same as [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which does not work with any JavaScript API at all as documented below.

 ## Usage